denisdefreyne/glove/README.md

 # Glove

-**Status:** Experimental.
+Glove is a framework for making games.
+It is implemented in [Crystal](https://crystal-lang.org/).

+**Caution!** Glove is experimental.
 Expect many breaking changes.
 There are no tests.
 Do not use this for your own projects.

-A [Crystal](https://crystal-lang.org/) library for making games.

 ## Example code